rom-rb/rom-rb.org/source/doc-pages/learn/basics/read.md

 Read your adapter's documentation to see the full listing of its Relation methods.

 <aside class="well">
 These are just simple reads.
-See the <a href="/learn/associations">Associations</a> section to see how to construct multi-relation selector methods.
+See the <a href="/learn/associations">Associations</a> section to see how to construct multi-relation selector methods using joins.
  </aside>

 ####Single Results vs Many Results
 Every relation is lazy loading and most methods return another relation.
 To enact the relation query and get actual data, use `#one`, `#one!`, or `#to_a`.

 ```ruby
 # Produces a single tuple.